Submitted data can be viewed by loading the form on Ona.

 You can export data under the Data Exports section of the form’s Overview page.

-Click Prepare Data Export for a new data export.
+Click Prepare Data Export for new data export.

-New data exports are generated only when new submissions exist otherwise a link to an existing export is provided instantly saving you time.
+New data exports are generated either when new submissions exist or you change parameters of the export changes; otherwise, a link to an existing export is provided instantly saving you time.

 Previous exports are saved on the Data Exports panel.
 The first page of the exports panel displays the last 5 data exports for a form that has multiple data exports generated.
 You can view the other exports by clicking on the forward button.